Nathamuni: Early life

-The relationship between Nammalvar and Nathamuni is attested by the Guru-paramparā, Divya sūri charita, and Prappannāmŗta.
-The Prappannāmŗta also attests that Nathamuni was born in the village Viranarayana.
-Viranarayana is today generally identified as Kattumannarkoil.
-Nathamuni is said to have died at Gangaikonda Cholapuram.
-His father's name was Iśvara Bhaṭṭa and his son's name was Iśvaramuni.
-His grandson was Yamunacharya who was probably named in commemoration of a pilgrimage that Nathamuni took to the banks of the Yamuna along with his son (Iśvara Muni) and daughter-in-law.
+The spiritual relationship between Nammalvar and Nathamuni is attested by the Guru-paramparā in traditional works such as Divya Sūri Charita and Prappannāmṛta.
+The Prappannāmṛta also attests that Nathamuni was born in the village Veeranarayanapuram.
+Veeranarayanapuram is today generally identified as Kattumannarkoil.
+According to some accounts, Nathamuni died at Gangaikonda Cholapuram.
+Nathamuni's son was Iśvaramuni, whose own son, Yamunacharya, was likely named to commemorate a pilgrimage that Nathamuni undertook to the banks of the Yamuna River with his son (Iśvara Muni) and daughter-in-law.

-It is believed that his other names were Sadamarsana Kula Tilakar, Sottai Kulaththu Arasar, and Ranganatha Acharya.